.hack//Liminality: In the case of Kyoko Tohno

-Junichiro Tokuoka travels to the city of Hida-Takayama to meet up with a miss Kyoko Tohno to discuss further details surrounding the mysteries in The World as well as the legends surrounding The Epitaph of Twilight.

-After receiving a phone call from a person working under the alias Bith the Black, Tokuoka and Kyoko realize that they are being watched by Helba's agents.
-A series of messages from Bith lead them to numerous historical sites throughout the city.
-As several of the messages come from e-mails sent to Mai Minase and Yuki Aihara, Tokuoka suspects that Helba has been following their actions for quite some time.

-The team begins to eventually put together the puzzle behind the mysterious woman of Emma Wielant the author of the Epitaph.
-After a chance run in with Kyoko's Father, they discover that he was contacted by Bith as well, working under another alias "Ichiro Sato".
+Tokuoka meets with Kyoko Tohno to discuss the mysteries in The World as well as the legends surrounding the Epitaph of Twilight.
+After receiving a phone call from a person working under the alias Bith the Black, Tokuoka and Kyoko realize that they have been watched by Helba's agentsfor an extended period based on emails sent to Mai and Yuki.
+The team begins to put together the puzzle behind Emma Wielant, the author of the Epitaph.
+After a chance run in with Kyoko's Father, they discover that he was contacted by Bith as well, working under another alias "Ichiro Sato."

-Over lunch Ichiro explains that Harald Hoerwick had used the game Fragment, the precursor to The World, to create a tribute to Emma's Epitaph of Twilight.
-But that alone wouldn't explain the current situation facing The World.
-He goes on to say that the incidents involving the coma victims were created as a result of Harald attempting to bring the real world into the online world, creating a hazy barrier between the two worlds, a concept called "Liminality".
+Ichiro explains that Harald Hoerwick had used the game Fragment, the precursor to The World, to create a tribute to Emma's Epitaph of Twilight.
+He goes on to say that the incidents involving the coma victims were created as a result of Harald attempting to bring the real world into the online world, creating a hazy barrier between the two worlds, a concept called "Liminality."

-Ichiro informs Tokuoka and Kyoko that he needs their help, but that in helping him, they will become criminals.
-Despite the risk, they both agree to help.
 Ichiro says that CC Corp intends to shut down the servers of The World, thereby destroying any possible clues to awakening the coma victims.
-He tells them to meet with him on Christmas Eve at Urayasu, then drives away.
-Tokuoka asks Kyoko if she's really sure about helping him, causing her to reaffirm her commitment to the cause.
+Tokuoka and Kyoko agree to meet with him on Christmas Eve at Urayasu to help him.